skeptycal/ApplySyntax/docs/usage.md

 ```

 ### First Line Rule
 A `first_line` rule allows you to check whether the first line of the file's content matches a given regex.
-As with `file_name` rules (see above), the pattern is always anchored to the beginning of the line.
+As with `file_name` [rules](#file-name-rule), the pattern is always anchored to the beginning of the line.

 ```js
 {"first_line": "^<\\?xml"},